 Your dentist will recommend your wisdom teeth be removed when they feel it is clinically needed.
 At this time, they will provide details of your situation, and offer a description of what the procedure involves.

 What Should You Know Before Wisdom Teeth Removal?

 Before you go through the procedure of having your wisdom teeth removed, there are a few things you should know to make your experience better.

 #1: Pain and Swelling After the Procedure Is Common

 Most patients experience some pain after having their wisdom teeth removed.
 The first day, you’ll come out of anesthesia and might not feel pain due to its effects.
-However, the second day, the pain can hit you full-force.
-Your dentist will most likely provide you with medication to relieve pain.
-However, you will not feel pain during the procedure thanks to the anesthesia.
+However, the second day, you’ll most likely feel pain.
+Your dentist will probably provide you with medication to relieve pain.

 #2: Someone Else Will Drive You Home